There are a bazillion and a half things you can do to heal anxiety.

 The bloom comes up for a short while, but most of the year you don’t even see that the flower is there because all of the energy is in the roots.

-There’s this assumption in the modern world that you’re supposed to be on all the time, pushing with the same amount of force every day of the year.
+There’s this assumption in the modern world that you’re supposed to be in go-mode all the time, pushing with the same amount of force every day of the year.

 But that’s not how it works.